“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 Elren raised an eyebrow.

-“For, you know, trusting me,” he said.
+“For, you know, trusting me.”

 “Just don’t make me regret it,” she said.
 “Where to?”